VICTORIA is organising its online Video Analytics Contest from 2/12/2019 till 28/02/2020 (New Date!)

 Selected papers accepted as posters have been invited to give a 3 minute spotlight presentation with accompanying video.

-VICTORIA Partner, Fraunhofer IOSB, represented by ChengChao Qu and Thomas Pollok will be presenting their poster entitiled "Merge-SfM: Merging Partial Reconstructions".
+VICTORIA Partner, Fraunhofer IOSB, represented by ChengChao Qu and Thomas Pollok presented their poster entitiled "Merge-SfM: Merging Partial Reconstructions".

 Learn more about the conference at https://bmvc2019.org/